RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.12.2 =
+* [Bugfix] Facebook Login was giving error "Cross-site request forgery validation failed" in some cases
+* [Bugfix] Twitter login was not working for the Twitter apps created with the new Twitter developer dashboard

 = 7.12.1 =
 * [Bugfix] Twitter share counts disappeared as newsharecounts.com went dead